honsys/redmjne/README.md

 HAProxy and IPTables firewall example configs. are also included to provide a reverse-proxy setup.
 Note the configs allow for two tomcat runtimes (port 8080 and either 8090 or 8070).
-Also, moving from tomcat 7 to tomcat 8 requires one modest change (so far) removal of AJP connector from server.xml (since I use haproxy rather that apache httpd, there's little need to support mod_jk).
+Also, moving from tomcat 7 to tomcat 8 required one modest change (I vaguely recall) in the AJP section of server.xml (since I use haproxy rather that apache httpd, there's little need to support mod_jk).
+See AJP comments in "http://tomcat.apache.org/tomcat-8.0-doc/changelog.html

 Note the haproxy.conf is composed via: